Getting younger kids on board (ages 6-12)

 In Ms. Money & the Coins®, a musical that teaches elementary-aged children how to save, share and spend money, audience members learn about the difference between needs and wants.
 Look for opportunities to talk to your children about the purchases you make as a family and whether they are “needs” like healthy food and clothes or “wants” like ice cream and video games.
 Deciphering between needs and wants can help a child think about choices they will need to make when they spend their own money and may help them save for something that’s a need now or they know they will want in the future.

-Sing Along to Needs Vs Wants with Ms. Money and the Coins® in Your Home!
+Sing the tune of financial literacy with Ms. Money and the Coins® in Your Home!

 Teaching teens (ages 13+)